Torshälla Church is located at Rådhustorget in Torshälla and is famous for its spectacular ceiling paintings.

 In the 15th century, armaments and tower rooms were added.
 They also vaulted and called in a young painter, Albertus Pictor, to decorate the vaults.
 It was only the easternmost vault that was painted and most talked about is the image of Abraham attaching a pair of glasses to his nose.
 This is probably the oldest image of glasses in Sweden.
 The paintings in Torshälla Church have been whitewashed but were re-produced during the restoration in 1911–1912.

-Guided tour of the church and Torshälla
+Guided tour of Torshälla